Ernyoke/ervin-szilagyi-static-site/src/articles/aws-lambda-graceful-shutdown.md

 ## Conclusion

-In this article we've seen how we can have graceful shutdown for Lambda functions which rely on environment re-use.
+In this article, we've seen how we can have a graceful shutdown for Lambda functions that rely on environment re-use.
 We built a function using the NodeJS environment.
 Examples for other execution environments can be found in the [AWS samples](https://github.com/aws-samples/graceful-shutdown-with-aws-lambda) project mentioned before.

 ## References: